 The GUP Entitlement Fee provides funding for the mitigation of projects and programs (Conditions of Approval) required by Santa Clara County as a result of the December 2000 Community Plan and GUP approval.
 The projects and programs required include infrastructure and environmental resource studies, a comprehensive water conservation program, transportation demand management, habitat conservation, and consultant monitoring of mitigation compliance.
 Additionally, GUP Entitlement Fees fund the cost of roadway expansions, new parking, and expanded childcare facilities.

-A General Use Permit (GUP) Entitlement Fee is assessed on increases in School/Department gross square footage regardless of total project value.
+A GUP Entitlement Fee is assessed on increases in School/Department gross square footage on the main campus regardless of total project value.
 Housing units are required as a component of the GUP and are thus excluded from the GUP Entitlement Fee.

 The entitlement fee structure is based upon the present net value of projected mitigation costs, as described above.
 The fee will be set on a rolling three-year basis consistent with the Capital Plan and may be revised periodically.
-The GUP Entitlement Fees for fiscal years 2004, 2005, and 2006 are $70, $72, and $74, respectively.
+The forecasted rates for current and future GUP Entitlement Fees can be accessed on the Capital Projects Fees table.

 b.
 Space Audit